danizafa/album-trade/docs/en/privacy-policy.md

 # Privacy Policy

-**Last updated:** June 2026
+**Last updated:** June 29, 2026

 ## Introduction

 Album Trade ("the App") respects your privacy.

-This Privacy Policy explains what information is collected, how it is used, and how it is protected when you use the application.
+This Privacy Policy explains what information the App stores or processes, how that information is used, and the measures taken to protect it.

 By using Album Trade, you agree to the practices described in this Privacy Policy.